UAW leaders push ahead with Ford contract as GM talks drag

 FOCUS-Behind Detroit's battery fight: Profits, UAW's power and Tesla

-(Reporting by Joe White; Additional reporting by David Shepardson in Washington; Editing by Lisa Shumaker)
+(Reporting by Joe White in Detroit and David Shepardson in Washington; Writing by Sayantani Ghosh; Editing by Lisa Shumaker and Deepa Babington)

 ((Joe.White@thomsonreuters.com;))